wln20/wln20.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Luning Wang (王麓宁), currently a first-year master student majored in electronic and computer engineering.
+I'm Luning Wang (王麓宁), currently a Master's student at the <a href='https://umich.edu/'>University of Michigan</a>.
+Before that, I got my Bachelor's degree at <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>.

 **I’m now actively looking for research/engineering full time work opportunities in the field of LLMs, MLSys, and potentially other AI-related fields.
-I'm expected to graduate in 05/2026 and planning to work in China Mainland / Hong Kong / Singapore.** Feel free to contact with me via <a href='mailto:wangluning2@gmail.com'>Email</a> if there's an opportunity!
+I'm expected to graduate in 05/2026 and planning to work in Hong Kong / Singapore/ China Mainland.** Feel free to contact with me via <a href='mailto:wangluning2@gmail.com'>Email</a> if there's an opportunity!

 🎓 Education
 ------